abalage/pods-compose/README.md

 You just need to make sure that all has the prefix of **"image_"**.
 The value will be separated by a single comma to TAG and CONTEXT.
 CONTEXT is expected to be a directory and must contain either a Dockerfile or a Containerfile.

 #### Autostart of pods and containers upon system reboot
-As podman is daemonless, there is no system daemon which should start pods and containers upon reboot.
+As Podman is daemonless, there is no system daemon which should start pods and containers upon reboot.
 To achieve that one can create a systemd service unit to start the deployment automatically.
 An example of [pods-compose.service](systemd/pods-compose.service) is included in the repo.

 The provided [install.sh](install.sh) script will install it for you.
 In order to systemd recognize it, you have to run these commands.